Vedantam Ramalinga Sastry

 Vedantam Ramalinga Sastry is an Indian classical dancer in Kuchipudi.
+He was born on 3 June 1963, to Suryanarayana and Sathyavatamma in Kuchipudi, Andhra Pradesh.
+He is also a choreographer, writer, actor and researcher.
 He won the Sangeet Natak Akademi Award in 2012 for his research on Kuchipudi dance form.
-He is the Principal of Siddhendra Yogi Kuchipudi Kalapeetham.
+He is a retired principal of Siddhendra Yogi Kuchipudi Kalapeetham.

+Education

+Sastry received a bachelor's degree in Telugu from Andhra University in 1984 and a master's degree in Telugu from Osmania University in 1990.
+He received his doctorate from Osmania University on "Development of Kuchipudi Drama in Telugu".